-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 But, today, as NPR's Nina Totenberg reports, the justices seemed deeply skeptical about letting state governments get into the regulatory act through the courts.

-By the time the case was argued today, the political situation had changed again and the case looked like it could be a good deal more than a footnote.
+NINA TOTENBERG: By the time the case was argued today, the political situation had changed again and the case looked like it could be a good deal more than a footnote.
 So says Richard Lazarus, director of the Georgetown University Supreme Court Institute.

-The federal common law gives the states a remedy for pollution, she said, and it cannot be that the mere promise of a regulation from the federal government is enough to prevent the states from acting in court.
+TOTENBERG: The federal common law gives the states a remedy for pollution, she said, and it cannot be that the mere promise of a regulation from the federal government is enough to prevent the states from acting in court.
 Her argument met with clear resistance from all the justices, both liberal and conservative.

-Justice Ginsburg: Congress set up the EPA to promulgate standards for emission and now you want to have a district court judge be a kind of super EPA?
+EPA: Congress set up the EPA to promulgate standards for emission and now you want to have a district court judge be a kind of super EPA?

-Nina Totenberg, NPR News, Washington.
+TOTENBERG: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.